 As the heatmap shows, the website content is not adapted to mobile devices, which impacts the bounce rate.
 How to solve it?
-To make users stay on your website and convert, adjust your content for desktop and mobile users.
+Adjust your content for desktop and mobile users to make users stay on your website and convert.
 And I also recommend adding a zoom function for images.

 The heatmap shows that users tried to click on some parts of the text though it had no links.
-If these parts draw users’ interest, making them clickable would bring only good.
+If these parts interest users, making them clickable would bring only good.